panicsteve/unarmed/README.md

 unarmed
 =======

-Plain C adaptation of Paul Guyot's ARM disassembler from the Einstein project
+unarmed is a plain C adaptation of Paul Guyot's ARM disassembler from the Einstein project

 Summary
 -------